-We only have 85 GB/s.
-(20x diff)
+We only have 85 GB/s due to cheaper DDR4 RAM.

-Solved by \$-hierarchy +

-registers + thread switching
+Solved by \$-hierarchy + registers + thread switching

 Memory bandwidth usage is huge!!

 - On top of that bandwith usage is never 100%. - However, there are many techniques to reduce bandwith usage: - Texture caching with prefetching - Texture compression - Hierarchical Z-occlusion testing - E.g., for every 8x8 pixel block of frame buffer, store its z{min} , z{max} . - If triangle is behind pixel block, skip rasterize it. - If triangle is in front, skip accessing 8x8 individual z-values.